 Geography

-The park is home to several species of macro-invertebrates and serve as the food for birds and animals in the sanctuary.
-The park provides an ideal habitat to herons, cormorants, storks, migrant ducks, etc. Landbirds are found in large numbers in the park.
-One can watch greater spotted eagle, short-toed eagle, imperial eagle, etc., at the park.
-Around 27 species of mammals are found in the park, including sambars in few numbers, Indian mongoose, civets, jackals, hyenas, etc. Forty-three species of fishes are found in the park, out of which six are resident breeds while 37 enter through the water stream.
-During monsoons, as many as 65 million fishes are said to occupy the park.
-Seven species of turtles, five species of lizards, seven of amphibians and thirteen of snakes enrich the park.
+Around 27 species of mammals are found in the park, including sambars (in small numbers), Indian mongoose, civets, jackals, hyenas, and more.
+Forty-three species of fish are found in the park, six of which are resident species while 37 enter through water streams.
+During the monsoon, as many as 65 million fish are said to occupy the park.
+The park is also home to seven species of turtles, five species of lizards, seven species of amphibians, and thirteen species of snakes.

 What to Do

-Bird watching is the most common activity of the visitors, ranging from all age groups and arriving from different parts of the country and the world.
-Visitors can hire a bike or bicycle at the park entrance to move around in the park.
-During monsoons, it would be better to hire a Tonga or ride on a boat.
-The rickshaw puller also acts as a guide who can resolve your queries and provide in-depth information about the park geography, flora and fauna.
-A relatively luxurious option to explore the bird sanctuary is to board the Palace on Wheels, a tourist train service run by IRCTC and covers the sanctuary in its route.
+Birdwatching is the most popular activity for visitors, who come from all age groups and different parts of the world.
+Visitors can hire a bike or bicycle at the park entrance to move around the park.
+During the monsoon, it is better to hire a Tonga (a horse-drawn carriage) or take a boat ride.
+The rickshaw puller also acts as a guide, answering queries and providing in-depth information about the park’s geography, flora, and fauna.

 Eat, Drink, Collect

 Food and snacks are available within the park.
-Visitors can buy a meal from the canteen located near the second gate of the park or the Bharatpur Forest Lodge.
+Visitors can buy a meal from the canteen located near the second gate of the park or at the Bharatpur Forest Lodge.

 Best Time to Visit